uptonking/note4yaoo/dev/lang-js.md

     - but in web browsers, due to iframe and cross-window security considerations, it references a Proxy around the actual global object (which you can't directly access).
     - This distinction is rarely relevant in common usage, but important to be aware of.

-- `Object()`
+## `Object()`

 - The Object constructor creates an object wrapper for the given value
-  - If the value is null or undefined, it will create and return an empty object, otherwise, it will return an object of a Type that corresponds to the given value.
+- If the value is `null` or `undefined`, it will create and return an empty object
+- Otherwise, it will return an object of a Type that corresponds to the given value.
 - If the **value is an object already**, it will return the value.
+- When called in a non-constructor context `Object` behaves identically to `new Object()`.

 ``` js
   const a = { aa: 1 };